playvolutionHQ Logo

 Hazard

 A Hazard is a danger that is not easily seen or predicted.
-For example, razor-sharp teeth and switchblade claws are hazards to preschoolers who have never interacted with a kitten or been warned to watch out for the pointy parts.
-One second they are blissfully stroking fuzzy ears and the next minute they’re nursing multiple scratches and puncture wounds.
+For example, razor-sharp teeth and switchblade claws are hazards to preschoolers who have never interacted with a kitten or have never been warned to watch out for the pointy parts.
+One second, they are blissfully stroking fuzzy ears, and the next minute, they’re nursing multiple scratches and puncture wounds.
 Kids don’t see them coming until it is too late.

 They Come In Three Flavors